 By Lisa Shumaker

-(Reuters) - Four men with ties to Southern California have been arrested and charged with plotting to kill Americans overseas by joining up with al Qaeda to engage in "violent jihad" or Islamic holy war, the FBI said on Monday.
+(Reuters) - Four men have been arrested in southern California and charged with plotting to kill Americans overseas by joining up with al Qaeda to engage in "violent jihad" or Islamic holy war, the FBI said on Monday.

 Other charges the men face include plotting to bomb government facilities and conspiracy to kill Americans.